jwcutler/retroTrack/README.md

 </VirtualHost>
 ```
 This is preferred to just copying retroTrack to a directory of /var/www because it only allows access to the app/webroot folder.

+### Configure For Running

+1. Generate an admin password hash by visiting retrotrackerlocation.com/admin/panel/makehash.
+1. Update the 'admin' user in the database by replacing 'dummypassword' with the hash you just created.
+1. Add a ground station at retrotrackerlocation.com/admin/.
+1. Load a TLE URL and add satellites at retrotrackerlocation.com/admin/.

 Using retroTrack
 ----------------